andrewfhou/mweepigeon-landing/_posts/2025-06-30-EOE-lore-notes.md

 	- => [a South Asian military rank, roughly equivalent to warrant officer](https://en.wikipedia.org/wiki/Subedar)
 	- **Jemadar**.
 Lower rank of the same role
 		- => [ranked below a Subedar in the same system](https://en.wikipedia.org/wiki/Jemadar)
+- **Qalib**.
+A Drix song, or title, or class?
+  - => From the Arabic "qalib"/”qalb", meaning form or model or template?
+Heart, the center of human philosophy per Islamic philosophy?
 - **Susur Secundi**. the planet closest to sothera, and claimed by the monoists
 	- => susur from susurrous (a hum/a whisper)
 	- => second whisper (after the monoist capital, the Lip of Susur. literally, the second in importance)